GIS-Pro 2017 Call for Presentations

 - All accepted presenters must submit either a formal paper (preferred but not required) or presentation with notes (i.e. PowerPoint/Prezi) during the conference for inclusion in the conference proceedings.
 Your session moderator will collect the papers/presentations during the conference on a thumb drive.

 - All participants must read and abide by the URISA Event Code of Conduct to promote a respectful experience for all.

 To accommodate conference management, presenters are expected to meet deadlines.
 The conference utilizes a Sched App for the online publication of the conference schedule, individual presentations, speaker biographies, exhibitor profiles and attendee networking.
 Presenters will receive instructions to upload their biographies and engage with the community upon acceptance.

 Breakout session rooms will be moderated and equipped a screen, projector, and cables to plug into the presenters’ laptop (it is the responsibility of the presenter to verify their laptop’s compatibility with provided cables).
 A PowerPoint Conference Slide Template will be distributed to all presenters, even if you only use it for your presentation title and name.

 During the conference, there are often concurrent sessions with multiple presentations.
 In order for all attendees to access the good ideas being presented, URISA produces the Conference Proceedings which is distributed to all attendees after the conference.
 Presenters are expected to submit their presentations, with a brief narrative for distribution to conference attendees.
 It can be emailed or provided on thumb drive transfer on site at the conference.

 Interaction and exercises always add interest to a presentation.

-- Deadline for Submission: March 10, 2017- Note that this is a hard deadline.
-The committee will meet the following week to review abstracts and develop the tracks.
+- Deadline for Submission: March 13, 2017- Note that this is a hard deadline.
+The committee will meet the weekend of March 24 to develop the sessions and tracks.

 - Acceptance Notification: April 10, 2017